globatio/globatio-desktop/README.md

-# globatio-desktop
+# globatio tools

-globatio v0.1.0 ALPHA
+globatio tools v0.1.0 ALPHA

 This project is still alpha, development and testing is ongoing.
 Be aware that breaking changes may occur.